graynk/LoreleiAndSaneControls/README.md

 # Known problems

-* The Map shortcut shows the map of the Hotel inside the Laser-1 prototypes, although it probably shouldn't.
+* The Map shortcut shows the map of the Hotel inside the Laser-1 prototypes and during the final sequence of the game, although it probably shouldn't.
 Not critical, not going to spend much time looking into it
 * The Back button doesn't close the map screen opened by the Map shortcut.
 I've spent a _lot_ of time tracking this, and still couldn't figure out why it wasn't working - but you can still close it with the regular Interact button